cilium/tetragon/docs/content/en/docs/reference/tracing-policy.md

         <td>
           BinaryDigests specifies a set of digests for the traced binary.
 The uprobe is installed only if the digest of the traced binary matches a digest in the set.
-Currently, if the digest is not matched, the policy is rejected.
-Subsequent work will skip loading the uprobe instead of rejecting the policy.<br/>
+For a regular uprobe a mismatch rejects the policy at load; for a resolvePathInContainer uprobe the digest is checked per container and a mismatching container is skipped without failing the policy.<br/>
         </td>
         <td>false</td>
       </tr><tr>